Grevillea exul: Distribution and habitat

-Grevillea exul is widely distributed across New Caledonia, occurring in valleys, ridges and slopes from above sea level.
+Grevillea exul is widely distributed across New Caledonia, occurring in valleys, ridges and slopes 6-1,250 m above sea level.
 It grows in a variety of soils from serpentine schist and skeletal soil to alluvial sand in open forest or scrub.

 Conservation status

 Grevillea exul is regarded as least concern on the IUCN Red List of Threatened Species.
 Although some subpopulations may be impacted by mining activities and uncontrolled wildfires, the species is common and tends to be a pioneer species which is resilient to natural disturbances such as bushfires.
 It is not protected by legislation in New Caledonia but it occurs in many protected areas including Côte Oubliée Natural Park, Saille Forest, Montagne des Sources and Mont Humboldt.

 Cultivation

 Grevillea exul was cultivated at the Royal Botanic Gardens in Sydney from 1850 until at least 1903, where it fell out of cultivation early in the 20th century.
 In 1988, gardens staff recollected the species, re-establishing it in cultivation and sharing material with the Grevillea Study Group of the Australian Native Plants Society.
 Today, it is now grown at a variety of botanical gardens across Australia, including the Brisbane Botanic Gardens and the Royal Botanic Gardens Victoria's Southwest Pacific Island collection.

 It is a hardy and adaptable species, able to grow in a wide variety of climatic conditions from tropical climates to cold, wet winters.
-It can withstand frost of and can withstand dry periods with little adverse effects.
+It can withstand frost of 2 C and can withstand dry periods with little adverse effects.
 Plants which are grown on their own roots appear to grow as well as those grafted onto a rootstock, usually from Grevillea robusta.
 It is a long-lived plant that flowers vigorously in season and may be used as an ornamental shrub.